 Wakoji, Buddhist temple in Nishi-ku, Japan.

-Wakoji is a Buddhist temple with a rectangular layout containing several traditional Japanese buildings on its grounds.
-The compound includes an Amidado hall and a Goeido founder's hall that showcase the architectural heritage of the site.
+Wakoji is a Buddhist temple in Nishi-ku, Osaka, Japan, laid out on a rectangular plot with several traditional Japanese buildings arranged across its grounds.
+The compound holds an Amidado hall dedicated to Amida Buddha and a Goeido founder's hall, standing side by side near the center of the site.

 The community of curious travelers